JordanSamhi/Javalyzer/README.md

 </pre>

-Both commands will generate the following file: OUTPUT_FOLDER/controlflowgraph.json
+Both commands will generate the following file: OUTPUT_FOLDER/controlflowgraph.json, or OUTPUT_FOLDER/controlflowgraph.yaml if `-f YAML` is used.

 ## Built With